alexanderkotsev/gp-ogc-api-features/tg.md

 - The data set is structured into one or several feature collections. Аll feature collections available in one API (under the `/collections` path) are considered to be part of the data set provided by the Web API.

-- Every collection contains features of only one spatial object type<sup>3</sup>
+- Every collection contains features of only one spatial object type.

-<sup>3</sup>According to the OAPIF standard a collection could contain also more than one spatial object type.

 | INSPIRE resources | OAPIF resource | Sample path | Document reference(?) |
 | ------------- | ------------- | ------------- |-------------: |